-- High mark-time move AND ONE - □ AND: Lift left leg up so thigh is parallel to ground, toe is pointed down (relaxed, ankle is not locked) - □ ONE: Left foot hits ground toe first - □ With fast tempo, ensure that calves are still extended out (see below).
-Don't tuck under the knee
+- AND: Lift left leg up so thigh is parallel to ground, toe is pointed down (relaxed, ankle is not locked) - ONE: Left foot hits ground toe first - Teaching: kick entire leg out, as parallel to ground as possible.
+Then, as position becomes more comfortable, slightly bend knee until below form is achieved. - With fast tempo, ensure that calves are still extended out. - Don't tuck under the knee ground, toe pointed